philnguyen/soft-contract/README.md

    This category is currently empty.

-Overtime, we move tests from `fail` and `no-ce` to the stronger categories `fail-ce` and `safe`, respectively, and use integration testing to prevent regression in precision.
+Overtime, we move tests from `fail` and `no-ce` to the stronger categories `fail-ce` and `safe`, respectively, and use automated testing at each commit to prevent regression.

 ## Try the online evaluator